 The role wholesalers play in the distribution process can be twofold.

-Many wholesalers choose to only sell and deliver their product to the buyer.
+Many wholesalers choose to only sell and deliver their products to the buyer.
 The client is then responsible for distributing it to their own customers.

-Alternatively, wholesalers can opt to take care of packaging and distributing their product on behalf of their clients.
+Alternatively, wholesalers can opt to take care of packaging and distributing their products on behalf of their clients.